Googool/pico_blink/README.md

 *Quickly show how to clone/build the library*.

+*Add links to the top part of the "Quickstart" with a place you can buy/see the development board*.

 ## Examples

 See the [examples](https://github.com/Googool/pico_blink/tree/main/examples) folder for sample programs that demonstrates how to use this library.